nextflow-io/nextflow/docs/spack.rst

   This is required by Nextflow to locate executables at pipeline runtime.

 As mentioned above, Spack is able to guess the target microarchitecture and optimise the build accordingly.
-If you really need to customise this option, we advise to use the :ref:`process-cpuArch` directive rather than the available options for the Spack environment file.
+If you really need to customise this option, we advise to use the :ref:`process-arch` directive rather than the available options for the Spack environment file.

 Read the Spack documentation for more details about how to create `environment files <https://spack.readthedocs.io/en/latest/environments.html>`_.